 Directions For Crispy Shrimp Cakes

 Mincing the garlic and cutting the shrimp into small bits (as pictured).

 In a bowl combine everything but the coconut oil.

 Begin heating a cast iron skillet over medium heat making sure to coat the bottom of the pan generously with coconut oil.

 Make sure the pan and oil is hot before frying.

-Brown both sides ensuring the shrimp is cooked all the way about 3 minutes or more on each side (shrimp turns from gray to pink when done).
+Brown both sides ensuring the shrimp is cooked for about 3 minutes or more on each side (shrimp turns from gray to pink when done).

-Remove from skillet, place on paper towel to catch the oil.
+Remove from the skillet, and place on a paper towel to catch the oil.
 Serve with lemon wedges & (lemon mayo).
-Also see serving suggestions for tips below.
+Also, see serving suggestions for tips below.